mogobruno/angular-flex/README.md

 # angular-flex

-An implementation of css flexbox ofr AngularJS
+An implementation of css flexbox for AngularJS

 ## Instalation